OpenNMT/OpenNMT-py/docs/source/examples/replicate_vicuna/ReplicateVicuna.md

 ### Conversion to ct2 format
 ### Input examples

-The inputs need to follow the same pattern than the finetuning examples.
+The inputs need to follow the same pattern used in the finetuning examples.

 Let us create an "inputs" folder and save inside it the file named `input_examples.txt`.